stylish-groupb-project/Stylish-Pro/week-1 (by 23rd Oct.)/part-1/README.md

 ## Advanced Optional

+### Run your app on port 80 (highly recommended)
+We've discussed the default port number of both HTTP and HTTPS.
+Try to let the app server run on the port 80 via [nginx](https://nginx.org/en/docs/beginners_guide.html) or any other web server.

 ### S3
 When user upload an image file, you can store it on [AWS Simple Storage Service (S3)](https://aws.amazon.com/tw/s3/).
 It's a good place to store large files.